3rd Southern California wildfire breaks out

-LOS ANGELES -- A third Southern California wildfire has broken out on the northern edge of Los Angeles, sweeping across 200 acres which is affecting Interstate 5.
-Los Angeles County Fire Chief Daryl Osby said the fire started about 9:30 a.m.
+LOS ANGELES -- A third Southern California wildfire has broken out on the northern edge of Los Angeles, sweeping across 200 acres and forcing the closure of a major stretch of freeway.
+Los Angeles County Fire Chief Daryl Osby said the fire in Santa Clarita started at about 9:30 a.m.
 Tuesday.

-CBS Los Angeles reports that officials named the fire, in Santa Clarita, the Rye Fire.
+CBS Los Angeles reports that officials named it the Rye Fire.
 Flames were burning in light to medium fuels amid wind gusts as much as 30 miles per hour, authorities said.

-The I-5 Freeway was closed in both directions due to the fire, CBS Los Angeles reports.
+The I-5 Freeway was closed in both directions due to the fire, CBS Los Angeles reported.

 The fire appeared to be linked to a power outage that left the Santa Clarita Valley Sheriff's Station's 911 system offline, authorities said.

-The Sylmar and Lakeview Terrace neighborhoods were under threat as residents rushed to leave when heavy smoke billowed over the city, creating a health hazard for millions of people.
+The Sylmar and Lakeview Terrace neighborhoods were under threat as residents rushed to leave when heavy smoke billowed over the city, creating a health hazard.

 Santa Clarita, home to the California Institute of the Arts, is about 35 miles from downtown Los Angeles.
 Interstate 5 is a major link connecting Los Angeles to the San Francisco Bay area.